bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 ----------------

 Bokeh uses a separate ``LayoutProvider`` model in order to supply the coordinates of a graph in Cartesian space.
-Currently the only built-in provider is the :class:`~bokeh.models.graphs.StaticLayoutProvider` model, which contains a dictionary of (x,y) coordinates for the nodes.
+Currently, the only built-in provider is the :class:`~bokeh.models.graphs.StaticLayoutProvider` model, which contains a dictionary of (x,y) coordinates for the nodes.